mengqian989/vzlib/medinfo2019/single_class.md

 - alg is an clustering algorithm (kmeans or maximin)
 - k is the number of clusters.
 This is set beforehand for kNN but is determined by the algorithm for maximin.
 - the rest are evaluation measures: c = completeness, h = homogeneity, vd = v-measure-d, v = v-measure, ari = adjusted rand index, ami = adjusted mutual information, and fms = Fowlkes-Mallows index.
+- Precision is a variant of homogeneity (from Javed's JASIST paper)

 Notes: